MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/solutions-overview.md

 > [!div class="mx-imgBorder"]
 > ![Demo solution with all components.](media/solution-all-items-list.PNG "Demo solution with all components")

  You can browse through all the components in a solution by scrolling through the items.
-If there are more then 100 items in the list you can select **Load the next 100 items** to see more.
+If there are more than 100 items in the list you can select **Load the next 100 items** to see more.

 > [!div class="mx-imgBorder"]
 > ![Load more components.](media/load-more.PNG "Load more components")